bzj55pnkxy-droid/supapowah/README.md

 Fork of [obra/superpowers](https://github.com/obra/superpowers) — all credit to the original author.
 This is a modified version optimized for use in Claude Code with my desired workflow.

-Best used in tandem with the following prompt appended to Claude Code's system prompt:
+Best used in tandem with the following appended to Claude Code's system prompt:

 | Mode | Description |
 |---|---|